 Git Access

-NB: Our documentation pages still need to be updated for CATMA 7.
-In the mean time, please see What’s New and Changed in CATMA 7 and Upcoming Changes to the Backend Storage Mechanisms and Data Structures.
+NB: Some of our documentation pages still need to be updated for CATMA 7.
+In the mean time, please see What’s New and Changed in CATMA 7 and Changes to the Backend Storage Mechanisms and Data Structures in CATMA 7.

-CATMA works locally on the Git projects.
-When you synchronize your CATMA Project you actually synchronize the local Git projects with their remote counterparts of the GitLab backend.
-That means before you access your data via Gitlab/Git you should always synchronize your CATMA Project within CATMA.
+CATMA works on a local clone of the Git repository.
+When you synchronize your CATMA project you actually synchronize the local Git projects with their remote counterparts of the GitLab backend.
+That means before accessing your data via Gitlab/Git you should always synchronize your CATMA project within CATMA.

 Make yourself familiar with Git and Gitlab first!